2017.07.24 / updated 2018.10.13 | By Gregory Nagy

 Here at O.19.331 the objects of mockery as expressed by the verb ephepsiaâsthai ‘mock’ are the unjust, who therefore deserve to be mocked.
 Such mockery comes from blame poetry, and here the blame is directed at those who violate the moral protocols of hospitality. [[GN 2017.07.23 via BA 257.]]

-tagging: scar of Odysseus; boar hunt at Mount Parnassus; gignōskein ‘recognize’
+subject heading(s): scar of Odysseus; [sēma ‘sign, signal’;] boar hunt at Mount Parnassus; gignōskein ‘recognize’

 Eurykleia recognizes Odysseus when she is washing his feet.
 The sign for her recognition is the scar that she notices on his leg—a wound that marks the time when he went on a boar hunt to Parnassus with his mother’s father, Autolykos.
 The word that signals the recognition is gignōskein ‘recognize’ at O.19.392 and at O.19.468.
-The sign that is being recognized, which is the scar, is not indicated here by way of the noun sēma ‘sign, signal’, but other Homeric contexts where the word gignōskein ‘recognize’ is used together with sēma ‘sign, signal’ indicate clearly that this word sēma is a subtext, as it were, for the recogntionion scene that frames the narrative about the boar hunt at Parnassus.
-At O.21.217, on the other hand, the word sēma is explicitly used with reference to the scar.
-See the comment at O.21.217–224. [[GN 2017.08.09.]]
+The scar that Eurykleia recognizes here turns out to be a sēma ‘sign, signal’ of the hero’s true identity, as we see from the use of that word at O.21.217 and at O.23.073.
+See the comments at O.21.217–224 and at O.23.073–077 respectively.
+This word sēma ‘sign, signal’ does not occur here at O.19.388–507, but the occurrences at O.21.217 and O.23.073 and O.24.329 indicate clearly that the scar as a sēma is a subtext, as it were, for the recognition scene that frames the narrative about the boar hunt at Parnassus. [[GN 2017.08.09.]]

 As we see here at O.19.433–434, the sun rises from the waters of the world-encircling river Ōkeanos at sunrise, as also at I.07.421–423, and it sets into these same waters at sunset, as we see at I.08.485–486.
 See the comment at I.07.421–423. [[GN 2017.07.23 via BA 196 and GMP 237–238, 426.]]